Chateau de Haut-Koenigsburg

-Visit the Chateau Haut-Koenigsburg in Bas-Rhin, Alsace
+Visit Haut-Koenigsburg Castle in Alsace

 Standing in an extremely impressive location, the Chateau de Haut-Koenigsburg has dominated the Alsace countryside below since its 12th century construction.
 The location was, not surprisingly, chosen because of the wide panorama that it overlooks, making it ideal for defenive purposes.